glennklockwood/limelead/content/pages/hpc-howtos/elbencho.md

 - `--nolive` disables a curses-like live update screen that pops up for long-running test phases

-It's worth noting that the order of these options is not important.  elbencho will always order the tests in the sensible way (create dirs, create files, write files, delete files, delete dirs).
+The order of these options is not important.  elbencho will always order the tests in the sensible way (create dirs, create files, write files, delete files, delete dirs).

 [elbencho]: https://github.com/breuner/elbencho